zadmehr/jumbo-demo/README.md

 ## Pending Features

-- **Unit Tests**:
-  - Add comprehensive unit test coverage for controllers and services.

 - **Integration Tests**:
   - Validate integration between components.

-- **CI/CD Pipeline**:
-  - Automate build, test, and deployment workflows.

 - **Secrets Management**:
   - Use Vault to manage sensitive MongoDB credentials.

----

-## Contribution Guidelines

-1. Fork the repository and clone it to your local machine.
-2. Create a new branch for your feature or fix:
-    ```sh
-    git checkout -b feature-name
-    ```
-3. Make your changes and commit them with clear messages.
-4. Push your changes to your forked repository:
-    ```sh
-    git push origin feature-name
-    ```
-5. Create a pull request to the main repository.

----

-## Next Steps

-1. **Testing**:
-   - Write unit and integration tests.
-   - Validate geospatial queries.

-2. **Automation**:
-   - Implement CI/CD pipeline using GitHub Actions or Jenkins.

-3. **Production Readiness**:
-   - Configure Vault for secure credential storage.
-   - Optimize Docker image for smaller size.

 ---